-The invested equities, corporate bonds, long corporate single name FDIs, corporate money market instruments are in scope.
-The Sovereign issuers, and other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
+The invested corporate bonds, long corporate single name FDIs, corporate money market instruments are in scope.
+The Sovereign issuers, index FDIs, UCITS and Other UCIs, are excluded from the calculation perimeter.

 - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 Not applicable. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?